vd-wro/VD26/docs/01_project_overview.md

 ---

-## 1.4 Workflow Diagram
+## 1.4 General Workflow Diagram

 Made with Mermaid for GitHub.
-Visit [Workflow Diagram.png](./../assets/flowcharts/flowchart.png) if distorted or not seen.
+Visit [Workflow Diagram.png](./../assets/flowcharts/flowchart.png) if the image is distorted or not seen.

 ```mermaid
 graph TD